 June 5, 2012, marked the Diamond Jubilee of Her Majesty Queen Elizabeth II.
 To celebrate this exceptional event, Library and Archives Canada (LAC) presents an outline of the types of photographs held in its collection about Queen Elizabeth II.Since the 1950s, The Queen has made more than 20 visits to Canada!
 Our collection contains numerous photos, movies, private and government documents, stamps and even some cartoons of Her Majesty, which were used to convey a particular message.
 Ready for an overview of the photographs?

-We have many photographs of Queen Elizabeth II in our collection; several of which are digitized and accessible via the new Portrait Portal and Flickr.
-You can also browse photographs from Archives Image Search Results.
+We have many photographs of Queen Elizabeth II in our collection; several of which are digitized and accessible via Flickr.
+You can also browse photographs from Collection Search.

 Here are some interesting references:

 - 21 colour photographs of the Queen’s Coronation, Department of National Defense fonds, sub-series ZK

 - Official portraits of the Queen, National Film Board fonds, sub-series Still Photography Division